 With no knowledge about the airport in Singapore, I assumed it would be more of the same.
 But as it turned out, there wasn't enough time to see, do and eat all the things I wanted to at Singapore's Changi Airport.
 Bus tours of the city?
 Napping pods?
 A free movie theater?
 A swimming pool?
 It almost made me wish our layover in Singapore were longer.

 It sure did get me thinking though.
 In a perfect world, we would all fly direct to our destinations.
-And this is certainly getting easier and easier, even when traveling overseas.
+This is certainly getting easier and easier, even when traveling overseas.
 But when that isn't possible (as with my upcoming flight to Naples, Italy), we often have the power to plan our routes in order to make our layovers as painless as possible -- or, at the very least, know what's in store for us at the interim airport.

 We asked our readers for their suggestions, but there are many airports out there and we want to hear more from you -- tell us which airport is the best place in the world to spend a layover.